syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/SegmentingAndPlacingItem.md

 ---
 layout: post
-title: Segmenting items in Syncfusion RadialMenu control for Xamarin.iOS
+title: Segmenting items in Syncfusion RadialMenu control for Xamarin.Android
-description: How to Segment the Rim and place the items using the layout types in SfRadialMenu control in Xamarin.iOS
+description: How to Segment the rim and place the items using the layout types in SfRadialMenu control in Xamarin.Android.
-platform: Xamarin.iOS
+platform: Xamarin.Android
 control: SfRadialMenu
 documentation: ug
 ---

-# Layout types
+# Layout Types

-The following two different [LayoutTypes]](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~LayoutType.html) available in radial menu:
+The following two different [LayoutTypes]](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~LayoutType.html) available available in the radial menu are:

 * Default
 * Custom